-In March 2018, the Government of Indonesia. through the Ministry of Finance, issued the very first sovereign green sukuk (Islamic Bond), reaching an amount of $1.25 billion.
-The five-year issuance has successfully reached a broad range of investors including conventional, Islamic and green investors.
-In fact, the issuance was oversubscribed, signalling the growing market demand for sustainable and responsible investments.
-The green sukuk is an excellent example of the pioneering role of governments in leveraging private finance for green and sustainable development.
-With this issuance, the Government of Indonesia has made the bold decisions needed to place the Indonesian economy on the path towards low-carbon and climate-resilience growth.
+In March 2018, the Government of Indonesia through the Ministry of Finance, issued the very first sovereign green sukuk in US dollars.
+The five-year issuance raised US$1.25 billion and reached a broad range of investors including conventional, Islamic and green investors.
+In fact, the issuance was oversubscribed, signaling the growing market demand for sustainable and responsible investments.

-It was this work that led us to contribute to the issuance of the green sukuk.
-UNDP in Indonesia is also partnering with the World Bank in providing technical assistance and capacity building for post-issuance impact reporting.
-We understand the importance of producing a transparent and accurate impact report that clearly shows investors that the green sukuk proceeds are indeed being directed to the right investments and delivering on the country’s climate change response.
-We also recognize the need for capacity development to improve how government manages and monitors green investments across the various sector ministries.
+Building on this initial work, UNDP supported the ministry in the preparation of the issuance of the green sukuk and is now providing technical assistance and capacity building to produce a transparent and accurate impact report, which will show investors that the green sukuk proceeds are indeed being directed to the right investments and delivering on the country’s climate change response.

 - Defining and measuring sustainability – i.e. demonstrating that private investments are indeed delivering on both economic and social objectives